 This dialog can only be accessed on Windows and macOS.
 On Windows, Apple QuickTime must be installed to be able to export QuickTime Movie (.mov) files.

-How to access the Movie Settings dialog box
+How to access the Movie Settings dialog box from the Export Movie dialog

 - 2. Set Movie Format to QuickTime Movie (.mov). - 3.
 Click on the Movie Settings button.